komase/test-result/README.md

 - **JSON Parsing**: Directly parses JSON output from `go test -json ...`, providing a clear and structured display of test results.
 - **Flexible Input**: Supports input from both standard input (stdin) and files, allowing for versatility in how test results are fed into the tool.
-- **Customizable Output**: Offers options to display all test results or filter them based on their status (pass, fail, skip).
-- **CI Integration**: Includes a `--ci` option for optimized output in Continuous Integration environments.

 ## Installation